The single biggest reason most women aren't getting closer to the physique they want?

 As a result, you'll struggle achieving the levels of performance & adding the lean muscle needed for the physique you want.

-This is a common mistake made by both women and men, and is exactly why most of our online clients undergoing the body recomposition process (the art of building muscle & losing fat at the same time) are typically following a higher carb approach.
+This is a common mistake made by women, and is exactly why most of our online clients undergoing the body recomposition process (the art of building muscle & losing fat at the same time) are typically following a higher carb approach.

 Now, while cortisol isn't "bad" (like all things, it's very context dependent), spending too much time in a catabolic state will of course hinder your ability to build muscle.